Seborga

 Seborga (A Seborca/A Seburca) is a small village and self-proclaimed principality in the region of Liguria near the French border.
 Administratively, it is a comune of the Italian province of Imperia.
 The main economic activities are horticulture and tourism.
 It is known for being the 'territory' of the self-proclaimed micronation the Principality of Seborga.
+The population is 283 as of 2025.

+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

+Demographics

 Economy

 Seborga is known in the region for its agricultural activity: in particular, cultivation and collection of olives and floriculture crops.
 Thanks to Seborga's publicity as a principality, tourism has expanded in recent years.
 The principality's historic town centre was also restored, ensuring that its charms were protected from commercial overdevelopment.

 Culture

-An important cultural event in Seborga is the annual festival of Saint Bernard, the town's patron saint, held on August 20.
+An important cultural event in Seborga is the annual festival of Saint Bernard, the town's patron saint, held on 20 August.
+The festival includes a procession of citizens and the carrying of a statue of Saint Bernard.

 Seborga's twin city is L'Escarène, France.
-The festival includes a procession of citizens and the carrying of a statue of Saint Bernard.